v0rtex20k/hyperant/README.md

 Anyway, enough waffling.
 Here's how you start the code:

-**To run this code, all you need to do is go into the `hyperant` subdirectory and run `$ python3 ui_hyperant.py`.
+**To run this code, all you need to do is install it with pip, then run `$ hyperant-gui` or `$ hyperant-gui` in terminal from *anywhere* on your local machine (symlinked to the same UI version in /bin, so they're both global).
 That's it!
-After that, the simple GUI should pop up and you can enter your preferences.**
+After that, the GUI should open and you can enter your preferences.**

 As a quick note, the vertex indices start at *ZERO*, so for example we would run the original problem (ant traveling to opposite corner on a regular 3D cube ) by